-Moreover, the geographic variation in the restrictiveness of the legal environment, measured by delay in approval of zoning changes and construction projects and the influence of stakeholders in the development process, drives up the value of land, and this is reflected in the transaction prices of single-family homes.
-These are large effects, in part because local land-use regulation is so pervasive and in part because land values represent such a large fraction of house values in the San Francisco Bay Area.
+Moreover, the geographic variation in the restrictiveness of the legal and regulatory environment, measured by delay in the approval of zoning changes and construction projects and the influence of stakeholders in the development process, greatly affects the value of land, and this is reflected in the transaction prices of single-family homes.
+These are large effects on house values, in part because local land-use regulation is so pervasive and in part because land values represent such a large fraction of house values in the San Francisco Bay Area.

-Finally the paper illustrates the substantial difference between intra- and intermetropolitan analyses of the price and supply impacts of land-use regulations.
-Within a single metropolitan area, land and housing prices vary quite substantially in response to topographical and natural barriers and in response to highly localized regulation.
+Finally the paper illustrates the substantial complementarity between intra- and inter-metropolitan analyses of the price and supply impacts of land-use regulations.
+Within a single metropolitan area - and across regional markets -- land and housing prices vary quite substantially in response to topographical and natural barriers and in response to highly localized regulation of land use.